bhbmaster/rhood/README.md

 ## SECURITY ###

 For this to work, I encourage to use 2 factor authentication.
 Please set it up.
-I installed the google authenticator app on my phone and then I enabled 2 factor authentication with an app (not SMS) on robinhood.
+I installed the Google Authenticator app on my phone and then I enabled 2 factor from Robinhood app the "authentication with an app" 2 factor method (not the SMS method).

 More instructions: https://robinhood.com/us/en/support/articles/twofactor-authentication/